Show / Hide Table of Contents

 When interacting with the game, try clicking on the different consoles.
 You'll notice a few problems:

-(Red) it's moved to the front and if you click onconsole1
+• When you click on console2 (Red) it's moved to the front and when you type, console2 receives the input.

-still responds to the keyboard, even though you clicked onconsole1
+• If you type, console2 still responds to the keyboard, even though you clicked on console1.

-(Red), the cursor isn't moved to the position of the mouse like withconsole1
+• When you click on console2 (Red), the cursor isn't moved to the position of the mouse like it is with console1.

 Conclusion